ritua2/BOINCatTACC/api/README.md

 ### MIDAS processing

 MIDAS (Multiple Input Docker Automation System) is a TACC tool designed for automatic dockerization.
-For more information on MIDAS, consult the *processing_files* files directory, it contains example and a README guide.
+For more information on MIDAS, consult the *processing_files* files directory, it contains examples and a README guide.
 Use the following syntax to upload a file:
 >	*curl -F file=@FILE http://SERVER_IP:5085/boincserver/v2/midas/token=TOKEN*